tahapx/end-to-end-massager/README.md

 ## Security notes (MVP)

-- Username-only auth is not secure.
+- Simple password auth (no MFA).
 - Private key is stored in browser storage (not safe for production).
 - No forward secrecy or key rotation.
 - No key verification (fingerprints/QR).
+ - Attachments are stored as encrypted base64 strings (size capped).

 ## Roadmap